Digital Culture and Information

 - Course Offerings:

-A minor in Digital Culture and Information (DCI) allows students to develop valuable technical skills and to explore how the digital age impacts knowledge and society.
+A minor in Digital Culture and Information (DCI) allows students to deeply explore how the digital age impacts knowledge and society.

 - Compatible with majors from both the College and the Williams School

 - Learn the basics of web development and programming and apply them to work in your major

 - Communication and information skills prepare you for a wide range of careers